cosmofur/EX716/README.md

                 POPI, POPII, POPS

-                Removes top of HW stack and stores it at target address (POPS uses top of stack as address and second item on stack as value to be POP'ed both are removed from stack)
+                Removes top of HW stack and stores it at target address (POPS uses top of stack as address and second item on stack (SFT) as value to be POP'ed both are removed from stack)

               CMP
                 CMP, CMPI, CMPII, CMPS